mauricevancooten/sticky-scroll/README.md

 # Sticky Scroll

-A JavaScript module for sticking elements to the top of the page on scroll once the reach the top of the window.
+A JavaScript module for sticking elements to the top of the page on scroll once the reach the top of the window, supports offset from the top of the page.

 ## Instructions

-`npm install sticky-scroll`
+### Browserify

 	var StickyScroll = require('sticky-scroll')
 	var stickyScroll = new StickyScroll('.top')

 ### Customisable offset

 	var stickyScroll = StickScroll('.top', 120)

 ### Browser Usage